Bayer-Group/BayerCLAW/doc/runtime_env.md

 (Batch will typical report an error code 137 for out of memory.)

 Each Batch EC2 instance has a temporary EBS volume attached as scratch space.
-By default, each *instance* has a 100 GB scratch volume.
+By default, each *instance* has a 1 Tb scratch volume.
 However, multiple jobs may share a single instance, in which case they have to share the scratch space.
 AWS Batch controls how jobs are packed onto instances, and we are not aware of a way for users to control this.